#1 Home Improvement Retailer

 The Home Depot Garden Center at Belleville

 On those beautiful days, clean up the yard before everything blooms in earnest.
-Lawn care is often a priority, as well.
+Many people feel inspired to refresh their outdoor space for entertaining, as well.
 Planning your garden lets you make the most of your time and space.
 You can also add beauty and interest with hardscaping, stonework, and water features.
-No matter what outdoor projects you choose to tackle, The Garden Center in Belleville can help you enjoy your spring activities to the fullest.
+No matter what outdoor projects you choose to tackle, The Home Depot Belleville Garden Center can help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
-In other words, a Zone 9 garden can support plants listed as Zones 1–9.
+The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
+In other words, a Zone 6 garden can support plants listed as Zones 1–6.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Read your seed packet for details.
-If you start plants later than recommended, it's not ideal, but it will even out as time passes.
+Be sure to read your seed packet for details.
+If you start seeds later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone